Scarecrowsama/typescript-node-mongo-boilerplate/readme.md

 ## How to use

 1. Clone Repo
-2. Install
+2. Run "npm install"
 3. Run script "npm run build"
 4. Run script "npm start"

 ## Documentation

-Have a look at the docs folder where there is more detail about every feature, including scripts, tests and useful tips!
+Have a look at the docs folder where there is more detail about every feature and useful tips!